The Tempo Long Growth & Kick-Out Plan

 This plan really is exceptional … simply put, we can’t think of any other investment fund or product which we think is more likely to deliver such strong double digit, compound returns, with a defensive risk / return profile, than this unique and innovative plan.

-The potential kick-out return of 100% at Y5, which will be achieved if the FTSE 100 FDEW is 5% higher than the start level, is equivalent to 20% p.a. simple.
+> The potential kick-out return of 70% at Y5 will be achieved if the FTSE 100 FDEW is 5% higher than the start level: equivalent to 14.0% p.a. simple.

-The maximum growth return of 150% at Y10, which will be achieved if the FTSE 100 FDEW is 10% higher than the start level, is equivalent to 15% p.a. simple.
+> The maximum growth return of 150% at Y10 will be achieved if the FTSE 100 FDEW is 10% higher than the start level: equivalent to 15% p.a. simple.

 Answer: Yes, take a leaf out of Sir Alan Sugar’ s book… and fire your active fund manager and invest in the Tempo Long Growth & Kick-Out Plan!

 This Tempo plan is unique, in combining 2 strategies in 1 plan, and we love it!
-The potential return from the kick-out feature at the 5th anniversary is better than the potential return of all ‘at or above start level’ kick-out plans available (including Tempo’s own LKO!), and the plan also includes the 2nd strategy, at the 10th anniversary.
+The potential return from the kick-out feature at the 5th anniversary is better than the potential return of all ‘at or above start level’ kick-out plans available (including Tempo’s own LKO3), and the plan also includes the defensive super tracker strategy, at the 10th anniversary.

-There are currently 8 kick-out products which require the index to be at or above the start level (or which have a higher condition, which requires the index to have risen) including Tempo’s LKO3.
+There are currently 11 kick-out products which require a single index to be at or above the start level (or which have a higher condition, which requires the index to have risen) including Tempo’s LKO3.

-> Tempo’s LKO3 offers 15.40% pa, with an at or above start level condition throughout the investment term.
+> Tempo’s LKO3 offers 12.75% p.a., with an at or above start level condition throughout the investment term.

-> Re comparable* ‘at or above start level’ products, the average return of the 7 other products is just 9.37%.
-However, notably, all of those products have higher (i.e. worse) end of term barriers.
+> Re comparable* ‘at or above the start level’ products, the average return of the 10 other products is just 8.29% p.a.
+However, notably, all of those products have higher (i.e. worse) end of term barriers and 4 have a higher level for kick-out.
+The average return of the other atm kick-out products, excluding the higher kick-out level product, is 7.69% p.a..
+No other atm kick-out products have such low end of term barrier levels as Tempo’s LKO (at 45%).

-> But Tempo’s LGKO Plan offers a potential kick-out return of 100% at year 5, which is equivalent to 20% p.a.
+> However, Tempo’s LGKO offers a potential kick-out return of 70% at year 5, which is equivalent to 14.0% p.a.
 And the plan also includes the 2nd strategy, offering a maximum potential return at year 10 of 150% (plus capital), which is equivalent to 15% p.a.

-*Comparisons to other products is based on analysis of all products in the market as at 01.07.20, using FVC research reports, comparing potential returns and product features.
+*Comparisons to other products is based on analysis of all products in the market as at 23.11.20, using FVC research reports, comparing potential returns and product features.
 It should be noted that the Tempo plans use an equal weight, fixed dividend version of the FTSE 100, known as the FTSE 100 FDEW.
 This was developed by FTSE Russell specifically with the aim of helping investment banks produce better terms on structured products.
-It should be noted that the FTSE 100 FDEW will perform differently to the FTSE 100, due to the equal weighting and the fixed dividend approach.
-This means that the returns from plans linked to it might be higher or lower than the returns from a similar product linked to the FTSE 100.
+The FTSE 100 FDEW will perform differently to the FTSE 100, due to the equal weighting and the fixed dividend approach.
+This means that the returns from plans linked to it might be higher or lower than the returns from a similar plan linked to the FTSE 100.
 Please also see the section below with further important information regarding the FTSE 100 FDEW.

 THE UNIQUE TEMPO ‘STATED TERMS OR BETTER’ PLEDGE